suriyadeepan/suriyadeepan.github.io/_posts/2016-06-02-bangpypers-meetup.markdown

 layout: post
 bigimg: /img/meshnet/meshcover.jpg
 subtitle: Talks on Mesh Networks
-tags: [meshnet,event]
+tags: [meshnet, event]
 ---
-> On Saturday 21st May, we travelled to Bangalore to deliver talks on Mesh Networks at [BangPypers Meetup](http://bangalore.python.org.in/about.html).
+> On Saturday 21st May, we traveled to Bangalore to deliver talks on Mesh Networks at [BangPypers Meetup](http://bangalore.python.org.in/about.html).
 Our friend Ramaseshan, deserves most of the credit for arranging the meet and accommodating us.
 Overall, it was a successful event.
 Participants were excited to interact with us and learn about our activities.

 The session was split into 3 parts.